Under EU law, whenever business' clients pay their invoices late, late payment interest can be claimed.

 - If your customer is another company, the period for payment fixed in the contract cannot exceed 60 calendar days, unless you expressly agreed otherwise and if it is not grossly unfair to you as the creditor.

-If you don't know when the invoice was received, you can claim interests 30 calendar days after you delivered your service and/or products.
+If you don't know when the invoice was received, you can claim interest 30 calendar days after you delivered your service and/or products.

 If you send the invoice to your client before you deliver your service and/or product, the countdown starts only after delivery.

-In EU countries not using the euro, the reference rate - the interest rate that banks have to pay when they borrow money from their central bank - is set by the national central banks.
+- The reference rate (the interest rate that banks have to pay when they borrow money from their central bank) for EU countries not using the euro is set by the national central banks.

-In both cases, the published reference rates on 1 January and 1 July are valid for all transactions for the following 6 months.
+In both cases, the reference rates (published on January 1st and July 1st each year) are valid for all transactions for the following 6 months after publication.
 For example, if your unpaid invoice was due on 15 March, the valid reference rate is the one set on 1 January.